-- Use Debugger tab title placeholder field to customize the Debugger tab title. - When the Dynamic tab size If set to True, the tabs will take full size as per the title, it will also applicable for already opened tabs - When the Open in new browser tab filed is selected for Query tool, Schema Diff or Debugger, it will open in a new browser tab when invoked. - Use the Query tool tab title placeholder field to customize the query tool tab title. - Use View/Edit tab title placeholder field to customize the View/Edit Data tab title.
+- Use Debugger tab title placeholder field to customize the Debugger tab title. - When the Dynamic tab size If set to True, the tabs will take full size as per the title, it will also applicable for already opened tabs - Use the PSQL tool tab title placeholder field to customize the PSQL tool tab title. - When the Open in new browser tab filed is selected for Query tool, Schema Diff or Debugger, it will open in a new browser tab when invoked. - Use the Query tool tab title placeholder field to customize the query tool tab title. - Use View/Edit tab title placeholder field to customize the View/Edit Data tab title.

-1.17.2 The Dashboards Node
+1.17.3 The Dashboards Node